sr41773/Project1/README.md

 Tharushika Dehipitiarachchi
 Anjali Devarapalli

 In the union method, "key" is the primary key.
+However, this is not very useful as there might be cases where "key" is not unique for each row.

 We did not implement the Harrison_Ford test case which corresponded to the below method which was to be implemented in Project 2.